helgeerbe/ml_heating/README.md

 > **Warning**
 > This project is an initial test and proof of concept.
 It is not recommended for unattended production use.
 Please use it at your own risk and monitor its behavior carefully.

-This project implements a machine learning-based heating control system that integrates with Home Assistant.
-It uses an online learning model to predict the optimal water outlet temperature for a heat pump to efficiently maintain a target indoor temperature.
+This project implements a physics-based heating control system that integrates with Home Assistant.
+It uses the RealisticPhysicsModel to predict the optimal water outlet temperature for a heat pump to efficiently maintain a target indoor temperature.

 ## Goal